 Cheesecake Ice Cream with Strawberry Sauce

-This rich, velvety Cheesecake Ice Cream pairs deliciously with a sweet, fresh Strawberry Sauce for the ultimate summer dessert!
+This rich, velvety Cheesecake Ice Cream pairs deliciously with a sweet, fresh Strawberry Sauce Recipe for the ultimate summer dessert!

 When the weather finally warmed up this spring, it was time to break out the ice cream maker and churn up this tasty Strawberry Cheesecake Ice Cream.

 My daughter’s palate is a bit of a mystery.
-She avoids the intensely chocolate desserts that the rest of the family craves; but one thing is certain: she loves her cheesecake.
-So when I saw that Nigella had a cheesecake ice cream, I knew it was kismet.
+She avoids the intensely chocolate desserts that the rest of the family craves, but one thing is certain: she loves her cheesecake.
+So when I saw that Nigella had a cheesecake ice cream, I knew it was Kismet.

 I decided not to swirl any graham cracker crumbs into the softened ice cream.
 Katie also has textural issues due to her cerebral palsy.
 This fabulous frozen delight paired perfectly with a gorgeous strawberry sauce made from fresh, ripe berries.

-Sweet, smooth and tangy with the flavor of the finest cheesecake, I savored every cool bite with the berry sauce.
+Sweet, smooth, and tangy with the flavor of the finest cheesecake, I savored every cool bite with the berry sauce.
 Bill was game for a simple strawberry cheesecake ice cream sundae, too.
 Katie enjoyed her cheesecake ice cream plain.
 Cool down all summer long with this dreamy cheesecake ice cream!!

 If you have an ice cream maker (affiliate link), you’re halfway there!
 Once you make the cheesecake custard, all that’s left is plugging in your appliance and letting it do the work!